Nate96/tarkov-item-search/README.md

-An Application that searches items in Escape from Tarkov's DataBase
+An suite of applications that allow for querying data in Escape from Tarkov's Database

-# Run the Program
-1. chmod +x tis.js
-2. ./tis.js